NAMI HelpLine

 Maintain Consistent Communication

-Request that teachers report any time the interventions in place appear to be ineffective so that you can work with them to update the plan accordingly.
+Request that teachers report any time the accommodations in place appear to be ineffective so that you can work with them to update the plan accordingly.
 Regular and frequent communication will be integral to the success of the plan.

 To advocate for your child the best you can, you will need to build a positive and collaborative relationship with school staff.
-Keep the lines of communication open and the conversations positive.

-Seek Help through an Advocate
+Seek Help Through an Advocate

 The process of obtaining IEPs and 504s can be difficult.
 Advocates can help you understand the services available and make sure that the school is meeting your child’s needs.
 Reach out to your local NAMI for help finding advocates in your community.
 If this is not enough, the next step is obtaining an educational attorney who can argue on your behalf to demand that your child receive the services they need.